 Saving the best for the last, this is your number one ticket to the city’s top attractions and tours, all for one convenient pre-paid price.

-Available 30 days, the New York Explorer Pass is the best way to go for visitors who want to discover the city at their own pace while saving precious money and time along the way.
+Available for 30 days, the New York Explorer Pass is the best way to go for visitors who want to discover the city at their own pace while saving precious money and time along the way.

 Choose a 3, 4, 5, 7, or 10-choice pass and enjoy access to a preselected number of top sights, tours, and cruises from over 90 attractions on offer, plus exclusive deals at local shops & restaurants and a free pocket-sized guidebook chock-full of maps and useful info.

-As well as saving up to 50% off admission prices, travelers opting to explore the city with the New York Explorer Pass will also be able to skip the line at highly popular attractions such as Empire State Building, Top of the Rock, or the Metropolitan Museum of Art.
+As well as saving up to 50% off admission prices, travelers opting to explore the city with the New York Explorer Pass will also be able to skip the line at highly popular attractions such as the Empire State Building, Top of the Rock, or the Metropolitan Museum of Art.

 In addition to celebrated museums, monuments, and sights, there are also sightseeing cruises, horse carriage rides, and interesting walking & bus tours to choose from.
 And the best part, you can decide which attractions to visit on the go.